Georgie is a certified book nerd and has been known to put down five novels a week. Her favorites are post-apocalyptic dramas.

-Graphic design is serious business and one of the most important aspects of the industry is fonts.
-No one knows just exactly how many of them there are and more are being added to the barrel every day.
+Graphic design is a serious business, and one of the most important aspects of the industry is fonts.
+No one knows just exactly how many of them there are, and more are being added to the barrel every day.

 A good image paired with a great font gives your work an edge and helps you to better convey your message.
 A font that doesn't fit well with your photo or design can make the work fall flat.
 Worse yet, a badly placed or incorrectly used font could be completely illegible.

 Some fonts are free for personal use, some for commercial use, and some must be bought for either personal or commercial use.
 For some companies who make fonts, this can be pretty big business—especially if the work they do is quality.
 Then it will likely become very popular.

 Some fonts are so over-used, however, that just the sight of them makes some people grimace—Comic Sans, Papyrus, and Scriptina, anyone?

 With so many thousands of fonts, how do you know which to chose for your project or how to use it?
 I've compiled a short list, mostly for beginners, to help you figure out how to choose and use fonts for your next graphic design project.

 Where to Find Fonts